Zerkath/rosemary-chess/docs/optimizing-memory.md

 I decided to give fastutils a try.

 Simply changing the collection of Moves to use ShortArrayList from ArrayList<Short>, dropped overall application memory usage from 554MB to 186MB.
+Also this gave a small speed boost to the move generation.

+### Cache

+After moving moves collection to use primitives the next largest culprit of memory usage was cache2k, as this was still using Long instead of long.
+Once I changed the cache to be a Long2ObjectOpenHashMap<Moves>, the memory usage of the application dropped to 120MB.